JoelEdwards372/andreas_kretz_apis-with-fastapi/README.md

-# What is i have a problem accessing the localhost with the build
+# What if there is a problem accessing the localhost with the build
 The error "localhost didn't send any data" when trying to access your FastAPI container at `http://localhost:8000` usually means one of a few things:

 1.  **Your FastAPI application isn't actually running or listening on the correct port *inside* the container.** This is the most common reason.